 4. Do I need fixed or moving cameras?

 Camera housings can either contain fixed cameras, trained on a single location, or PTZ (pan/tilt/zoom) cameras that can rotate 360° and provide pre-programmed ‘tours’ of an area.
 Motion detectors can be added to a PTZ camera system so that the camera can respond and focus in on suspicious activity.
 Depending on the rationale for your CCTV system, you might want a mixture of fixed and PTZ cameras to cover different zones and applications.

-Credible CCTV installers will have industry accreditation such as recognition by the NSI (National Security Inspectorate) which promotes compliance with relevant British and European Standards as well as the requirements of the police and the insurance industry.
+Credible CCTV installers will have industry accreditation such as recognition by the NSI (National Security Inspectorate), which promotes compliance with relevant British, and European Standards.
+They will also meet the requirements of the police and the insurance industry.
 A reputable company will not have any problem with you asking for their credentials, and should also be able to introduce you to existing customers for reference.